CambridgeSemiticsLab/nena/README.md

 ### Requirements

-The application targets the University of Cambridge Managed Web Service and has been developed to work with Python 3.5 and MariaDB 10.1 on Debian Strtch.
+The application targets the University of Cambridge Managed Web Service and has been developed to work with Python 3.5 and MariaDB 10.1 on Debian Stretch.

 You will need to have docker and docker-compose installed and working and have access to Docker Hub or have the images downloaded already.